Rod Dedeaux Foundation 5th Annual Legends on the Links Golf Tournament

 Major League Baseball legend Don Buford was honored by the Dedeaux Foundation for his work with the Educational Sport Institute (ESI).
 Don has been leading and working with kids in Compton and LA, teaching them baseball and life skills.
 ESI has done incredible work empowering underprivileged and at-risk students in the Compton and South Central Los Angeles communities.
 Don Buford has led a dedicated team of former pro baseball players and collegiate players to donate their time and talent to volunteer to teach all aspects of baseball and softball.
 ESI trains teachers, coaches, parents, sports leaders, and partner sports organizations.

 Don Buford had a tremendous career as a baseball player.
 He was the first Black baseball player to play for USC and he played in three MLB World Series Championship games.
-He was a player, coach, and manager and contributed a lot to the sport of baseball.
+He was a player, coach, and manager and contributed a lot to baseball.
 But the work he is doing today with the youth and ESI is incredible.

 Rod Dedeaux, a renowned baseball coach from Southern California, established the Rod Dedeaux Foundation (RDF) to honor his legacy by funding scholarships, programs, and services for youth in underserved areas of Los Angeles.
 The foundation uses baseball as a platform to promote success beyond the game.
 RDF’s mission is to impact every player’s journey, from the dugout to the final out.
 The foundation collaborates with innovative beneficiaries to create equal opportunities for at-risk youth in our city, helping them excel on the baseball field, in the classroom, and in life.
 By embodying Rod’s passionate optimism for the communities he served, RDF is committed to transforming the narrative of baseball and softball in urban America.